NFL Legend Tony Gonzalez Saved a Photographer’s Life by Knocking Him Unconscious

 Tony Gonzalez saved someone’s life by crashing into them

 On November 12, 2000, the Chiefs took on the San Francisco 49ers at Candlestick Park.
-During the game, Tony Gonzalez was pushed out of bounds on a late hit and ran over a sideline photographer by the name of Mickey Pfleger.
+During the game, Tony Gonzalez was pushed out of bounds on a late hit and ran over a sideline photographer named Mickey Pfleger.

 Gonzalez knocked out Pfleger, who was unconscious and rushed to the hospital.
 The NFL icon had to continue to play for the Chiefs despite sending someone to the hospital, which was very tough for Gonzalez.
 He finished with four catches for 46 yards in Kansas City’s 21-7 loss.

-As expected, Gonzalez reached out to the appropriate people to see how Pfleger was doing.
+As expected, Gonzalez contacted the appropriate people to see how Pfleger was doing.
 The photographer was doing fine, and Gonzalez was relieved.

 A few days after the hit, Gonzalez received a phone call that he will never forget.
 He was told that he actually saved Pfleger’s life by knocking him out and sending him to the hospital since Pfleger had a brain tumor.